-Applicants whose qualifications are in question are interviewed by the President or Clinical Liaison.
-Interviews are designed to determine applicant's knowledge, competence and skills in specified areas of expertise.
+Applicants whose qualifications are in question may be interviewed by the Quality & Compliance Team.
+Interviews are designed to determine applicant's knowledge, competence, and skills in specified areas of expertise.
 Interviews are based on actual events and circumstances that applicants are likely to encounter in the work environment.